-Lenny N. Rosalin is the Deputy Minister for Child Growth and Development at the Indonesia’s Ministry of Women’s Empowerment and Child Protection.
-Since she joined the Ministry in 2007, she worked on various portfolios including violence against women, ‘child-friendly cities’ and protection of women laborers.
+Lenny N. Rosalin is the Deputy Minister for Child Growth and Development within Indonesia’s Ministry of Women’s Empowerment and Child Protection.
+Since joining the Ministry in 2007, she has worked on various portfolios including violence against women, ‘child-friendly cities’ and protection of women laborers.
 She is now in charge of child growth and development.

 IDLO spoke with Lenny N. Rosalin in the margins of the Global Conference on SDG 16 to discuss how the voices of children can be integrated in decision-making and how an inclusive, multi-stakeholder approach is the only way forward to realize justice, peace and sustainable development.

 This interview has been edited for length and clarity.

 In the Government of Indonesia, we have already integrated SDG 16 and other SDGs into our national development plans, including our five-year national development plans but also our annual development plans.
 In this process, we have used a multi-stakeholder approach, involving the business community, non-governmental organizations, academics, women, children and even the media.

 As a minister responsible for children’s development, I can describe how we involve children not only in the planning process but also in implementation.
 In this participatory process, we involve children, from the village to the national level.
 Thus, we are able to capture children’s voices and integrate them as input into our plans.
 This is directly in line with SDG 16’s requirements to improve participation and inclusion of women but also children and, of course, people with disabilities.

 Is there another innovation you consider worthwhile sharing?